 After that time, the individual loses his or her right to sue.
 New Jersey uses what is known as the discovery rule when calculating the time an individual has to sue.
 This means that the time frame will begin when the illness is discovered or when it reasonably should have been discovered.

-Beginning January 1, 2020, a hotel employer must provide a panic device to each hotel employee assigned to work in a guest room without any other employees present.
-The panic device must be provided at no cost to the employee. +2018 Bill Text NJ S.B.
-2986.
+Under state law, a hotel employer is required to provide a panic device to each hotel employee assigned to work in a guest room without any other employees present.
+The panic device must be provided at no cost to the employee. +N.J.
+Stat. § 29:4-11.

 Under this law, hotel is defined as any hotel, inn, boarding house, motel or other establishment whose proprietor offers and accepts payment for rooms, sleeping accommodations or board and lodging and retains the right of access to, and control of, the premises which are let, which contains at least 100 guest rooms.